Grow your career with VCC Live Academy by joining our free online contact center courses.

 3.2 Inbound Statistics

-Inbound statistics shows details of your inbound calls, including SLA (time allowed for answering calls), total number of calls, currently queuing calls, and more.
+Inbound statistics show details of your inbound calls, including SLA (time allowed for answering calls), total number of calls, currently queuing calls, and more.
 There are both global and project-specific inbound statistics.

 Let’s open the global inbound statistics worksheet.
 Global measurement tools are available via the VCC Live menu.